Choosing the names of your network devices will give you a great basic understanding of your network and a way to quickly identify your equipment.

 If you ever have to replace the device with a new one, you just have to change the description, like “HP 4100 Printer in Brussels main office” to “HP 6000 Color laser in Brussels Main Office”.

 Workstations and Laptops

-Here is were we choose a slightly different approach, by using the first signs for Type, country and location but then we use the year of purchase and a number to identify the device:
+Here is where we choose to use the same approach, by using the first signs for Type, country, and location but then we use the year of purchase and a number to identify the device:

-WSNLAMS08-0001 = Workstation in The Netherlands, Location Amsterdam, purchase year 2008, the first Workstation in that year.
+NLAMSWS08-0001 = Workstation in The Netherlands, Location Amsterdam, the purchase year 2008, the first Workstation in that year.

-The biggest advantage of this way of naming is the fact that your can see how old the device is, and if it moves to a new user, you just update the description…
+The biggest advantage of this way of naming is the fact that you can see how old the device is, and if it moves to a new user, you just update the description…

 So you can really keep this name all the time it is employed in your organization!